iliyanNikolaev/iliyanNikolaev/README.md

 * Here you will find a collection of my projects, ranging from small experiments to full-fledged applications, as well as the code from my work at SoftUni.

 📫 Get in Touch:
-* **I'm always open to connecting with fellow developers**, sharing ideas, and collaborating on projects.
+* I'm always open to connecting with fellow developers, sharing ideas, and collaborating on projects.
 You can reach me via:

 * email: ilichviva@gmail.com
 * LinkedIn: [iliyan-nikolaev](https://www.linkedin.com/in/iliyan-nikolaev-75840b259/)